 A federal judge sentenced Justin to serve an 18-month prison term.
 Justin and I met while he served that sentence in the Taft Federal Prison Camp.
 Together, we crafted a master plan that put Justin on a pathway to emerge successfully.
 His businesses generate seven-figure revenues while providing an amazing quality of life for his family.

 My name is Michael Santos and I’m happy to work with my friends Shon and Justin.
 My journey through prison began with bad decisions I made when I was a young man.
 I sold cocaine.
 It was the mid 1980s, at the dawn of our country’s War on Drugs.
 After a lengthy criminal trial, a jury convicted me.
 A judge sentenced me to serve a term that required 26 years in federal prisons of every security level.
 Thanks to guidance I received from masterminds, I mastered prison.
 While inside, I visualized success.
 I put a plan together.
 I set priorities.
 And I executed the plan every day, just like my partners Shon and Justin did.

 When I concluded my prison term, in 2013, I had an unmatched depth and breadth of experience.
 Three weeks later, I began teaching as a professor at San Francisco State University.
 Simultaneously, I began building businesses with Justin and Shon.
 And now, those businesses include more than $3 million in assets under management.

 Without a doubt, our team at Prison Professors knows how to master prison.
 We mastered prison and we offer our strategies that anyone can use to master prison.
-If you’re reading this book, you may want to master prison, too.
-For that reason, we offer this free ebook.
+If you’re visiting our website, you may want to master prison, too.
+For that reason, we offer an abundance of free content.
 If you don’t have time to read, then we encourage you to absorb our free content throughout our various platforms.

 - Subscribe to our Prison Professors podcast